Skip to main content

 We’re here when you need us

-If you’ve been injured in a weather-related fall incident in Rio Grande Valley, you need an experienced weather-related fall attorney who understands both the law and the local landscape.
-As a trusted weather-related fall law firm serving Rio Grande Valley and the surrounding area, Medina & Medina represents clients throughout South Texas and is familiar with the Multiple Counties court system.
-Our Rio Grande Valley weather-related fall lawyers offer free consultations and charge no fee unless we win your case.
+If you’ve been injured in a weather-related fall incident in Rio Grande Valley, you need an attorney who understands both the law and the local landscape.
+Medina & Medina represents clients throughout South Texas and is familiar with the Multiple Counties court system.
+Our Rio Grande Valley team offers free consultations and charges no fee unless we win your case.

 Why Choose a Local Rio Grande Valley Weather-Related Fall Attorney?